9001/copyparty/README.md

 copyparty creates a subfolder named `.hist` inside each volume where it stores the database, thumbnails, and some other stuff

-this can instead be kept in a single place using the `--hist` argument, or the `hist=` volume flag, or a mix of both:
+this can instead be kept in a single place using the `--hist` argument, or the `hist=` volflag, or a mix of both:
 * `--hist ~/.cache/copyparty -v ~/music::r:c,hist=-` sets `~/.cache/copyparty` as the default place to put volume info, but `~/music` gets the regular `.hist` subfolder (`-` restores default behavior)

 note: